 with the Director of Undergraduate Studies as early as your freshman year.

 Note: It may be easiest to study abroad in the sophomore year or after the core courses for your program are complete.
 A four-year graduation may be forfeited depending on the length of the abroad experience.

 The American Institute of Chemical Engineers (AIChE) and Materials Advantage have student chapters on

 campus.
-Prof. Caretta is the faculty advisor for AIChE and Prof. Mkhoyan is the faculty adviser for
+Prof. Dauenhauer is the faculty advisor for AIChE and Prof. Poerschke is the faculty adviser for

 The AIChE is the primary professional organization for chemical engineers, and Materials Advantage is the primary professional organization for materials science engineers.